PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 On October 19th, Boswell released a new video titled “We Are All Connected” (shown below, left), including additional Carl Sagan footage as well as clips of physicist Richard Feynman, astronomer Neil deGrasse Tyson and educator Bill Nye.
 On November 22nd, 2010, Boswell uploaded “Symphony of Science – A Wave of Reason”, featuring clips of famous scientists, educators and philosophers promoting scientific reasoning while eschewing pseudoscience and superstition.
 The following day, the video was posted to the Discover Magazine blog and the techno-culture blog io9.
 Within two years, the video received over 800,000 views and 4,500 comments.

 On March 23rd, 2011, Boswell uploaded a video titled “Ode to the Brain!” (shown below, left), featuring remixed footage of several TED talks about neuroscience.
 On March 2nd, 2012, TED commissioned Boswell to remix footage from the TED 2012 lectures (shown below, right).
-As of July 3rd, 2012, the official Symphony of Science Facebook page has received over 28,000 likes and the @musicalscience Twitter account has accumulated over 8.500 followers.
+As of March 2014, the official Symphony of Science Facebook page has received over 45,000 likes and the @musicalscience Twitter account has accumulated more than 10,000 followers.

 Mister Rogers Remix